Update: We updated this post on Apr. 22, 2020 to reflect the fact that the cash advance rate dropped to 21.99% from 22.99%.

 Another major feature of the card is how easy it is to manage with American Express’s app.
 The app will let you check your account activity, view your rewards points, and most importantly, redeem them right in the app.

-The base value of Cobalt’s rewards points aren’t anything special — 1,000 points equals $10 on travel, or $7 on anything else.
-That means you’ll be earning a minimum 0.7% back when you’re not spending in your special categories.
+The base value of Cobalt’s rewards points aren’t anything special — 1,000 points equals $10 on travel or $7 on anything else.
+That means you’ll be earning a minimum of 0.7% back when you’re not spending in your special categories.
 However, the tradeoff is that if you use this card right you’ll be earning as much as 5% cash back (towards travel) on most of your spending.

 Because American Express is a premium brand, the Cobalt also offers several features that are typically oriented towards more financially established users.
 This includes comprehensive travel insurance coverage, access to American Express Invites®, and exclusive perks and offers just for Cobalt members.